 - Unlike the original release of the Bombazos, the Capa Especial comes unbanded.
 Also, the newer release comes in cabinets of 50, while the original release was in boxes of 25.

 - Sadly, the original allotment of Tatuaje Bombazo Capa Especials sold out within about two weeks of the release, so if you would like to purchase any of them at this point, your only option is to find them on the secondary market.

 - The final smoking time for all samples averaged about one hour and five minutes.

-The Bottom Line: Knowing how much I love Tatuaje’s use of Ecuadorian Sumatra wrapper, I was really excited when I heard about this release, especially since the original Bombazo is one of Pete’s legendary releases.
+Knowing how much I love Tatuaje's use of Ecuadorian Sumatra wrapper, I was really excited when I heard about this release, especially since the original Bombazo is one of Johnson's legendary releases.
 I am happy to say that the Bombazo Capa Especial more than lived up to my expectations.
 The strong jalapeño note — spicy and hot on the retrohale — combined with the wonderful creaminess and sweetness of the Sumatra wrapper on the palate was a very unique combination that I have not tasted in any other cigar in recent memory.
 Throw in the amazing construction and this is a winner.
 Having said that, the there is a slight problem: the fact that in order to actually get one, you had to walk into the store and buy them and with them being sold out for quite a while now, you now have to pay the secondary market prices, assuming you could even find them.
-Even with that annoyance, this is easily one of Johnson’s best releases of the year and that is saying quite a bit.
+Even with that annoyance, this is easily one of Johnson's best releases of the year and that is saying quite a bit.